HenrikJoreteg/hjs-webpack/README.md

 Basically you can `require` your styles as if they were JavaScript files.

-Simply to this in your application code:
+Simply do this in your application code:

 ```
 require('./path/to/your/css/main.css')